cloudsforce/cloudsforce.com/README.md

 # What is Cloudsforce.com
-A community driven, cloud resource and experience sharing collaboration website.
+A community driven, pubic cloud platforms resource and knowledge sharing website.

-The goal of this open source repo is to minimize the operation of running such site, while having community members to collaborate on its contents.
+The goal of this open source repo is to have community members to collaborate on its contents while minimizing the operation of running the website.

 # Installations